AMD’s Ryzen 7000 processors nail performance, but the top tier isn’t worth it for gaming

 Overall performance

 AMD’s new Ryzen 7000 series chips are just as fast, if not faster than Intel’s 12th-gen processors even with their fancy, hybrid architecture mixture of performance and efficiency cores.
-On average, the Ryzen 7 7900X was about 10-40 frames per second (fps) faster in gaming than the Core i9-12900K, depending on the game and display resolution.
+On average, the Ryzen 9 7900X was about 10-40 frames per second (fps) faster in gaming than the Core i9-12900K, depending on the game and display resolution.
+For instance, paired with an RTX 3080, the 7900X pulled 180 fps in Shadow of the Tomb Raider at 1080p at the highest graphical preset, while the 12900K managed 151 fps (the same as the 7700X).
 This is not surprising given our synthetic benchmark results.

 The Ryzen 9 7900X pulls ahead of Intel’s Core i9-12900K in both single-core and multi-core performance—not by a lot, but enough to make tasks like 3D rendering, photo tagging, and video editing seconds faster.
 In our usual Blender CPU test that renders a 3D image of a BMW car, the Ryzen 7 7900X processed the image in one minute and 20 seconds, while the Core i9-12900K took one minute and 33 seconds.
 (The Ryzen 7 7700X isn’t too far behind either, taking one minute and 59 seconds.)
 That’s also faster than AMD’s previous-gen Ryzen 9 5950X’s time of one minute and 37 seconds.

 We also ran a branched path tracing test, which calculates how a single lighting source splits and reflects off different surfaces.
 The Ryzen 9 7900X was five minutes and 15 seconds faster than the Core i9-1200, taking 12 minutes and 59 seconds to finish.
 (The Ryzen 7 7700X was about a minute and 15 seconds slower than the Core i9-12900K.)